strongdm/strongdm-sdk-python-examples/1_managing_resources/README.md

 # Managing Resources

-A collection of examples regarding managing resources.
+A collection of examples regarding managing Resources.